AdityaUchiha75/HRI_project/README.md

 # HRI_project
-Group project for HRI course which involves coding the cozmo
+Group project for HRI course which involves coding the cozmo robot.